decentralizedthoughts/decentralizedthoughts.github.io/_posts/2026-03-07-simultaneous-agreement.md

 This is no longer a classic agreement problem, as it introduces a timing constraint.
 This is called **simultaneous agreement** in the literature, and it is strictly harder than standard agreement.

-## Simultaneous agreement
+## Simultaneous agreement or strong early stopping

-**Theorem for t+1 round lower bound**: for up to $t$ crashes, any protocol solving agreement has an execution that requires at least $t+1$ rounds (see [Synchrony Uncommitted Lower Bound](https://decentralizedthoughts.github.io/2019-12-15-synchrony-uncommitted-lower-bound/) and [Early Stopping Lower Bounds](https://decentralizedthoughts.github.io/2024-01-28-early-stopping-lower-bounds/)).
+Regular agreement has a worst case of $t+1$ rounds, but in executions with just $f$ faults it can terminate in $f+2$ rounds.
+This is called **early stopping**; see the post on [$t+1$ lower bound](https://decentralizedthoughts.github.io/2019-12-15-synchrony-uncommitted-lower-bound/) and the post on [early stopping](https://decentralizedthoughts.github.io/2024-01-28-early-stopping-lower-bounds/).

+But what if we want to also guarantee a *stronger notion of early stopping*: that all correct parties decide either at time $\le X$ or at time $>X$?
+This is the simultaneous agreement problem, for which we will show that early stopping can only work for $X \ge t+1$, even in executions with no faults.

-*Simultaneous agreement with time $X$* (for a fixed parameter $X$) requires that in addition to being a standard agreement protocol, there is no execution in which some correct party decides at or before $X$ and some correct party decides after $X$.
+*Simultaneous agreement with time $X$* (for a fixed parameter $X$) requires that in addition to being a standard agreement protocol, there is **no** execution in which some correct party decides at or before $X$ and some correct party decides after $X$.

-Unfortunately, simultaneous agreement is strictly harder than standard agreement, showing that there is no early stopping protocol with simultaneous agreement.
-Essentially the best you can do is $X = t+1$:
+The following theorem shows that there is no early stopping protocol with simultaneous agreement.
+It is even impossible to solve simultaneous agreement with $X < t+1$ just for failure-free executions.
+Essentially, any time you want a protocol that can decide by time $X$ in some execution, you must have $X \ge t+1$.

 **Theorem for simultaneous agreement**: For up to $t$ crashes, any protocol solving simultaneous agreement with time $X$ that has some execution that decides at or before $X$ must have $X \ge t+1$.